jci-metasys/tutorial-csharp/lesson3/README.md

 After this lesson, we can now quite easily make API calls.

-There are still some issues with our current implementaiton:
+There are still some issues with our current implementation:

 1. Manually reading string results after each call
 2. Manually parsing results into JSON objects after each call

-In Lesson 4 we'll explore two different ways to ease this using another 3rd party library named Flurl.Http.
+In Lesson 4 we'll explore two different ways to ease these issues using another 3rd party library named Flurl.Http.